 Phase one and two of the project has been budgeted for $20,000 and we have already raised half of that amount.
 We still need funding for supplies, materials, and equipment for the nursery and farm.

-- Purchase one tree to be planted in your name for $30 and provide 50k meals over the next 40 years for the Kissidugu School.
-Each tree will have a placard made of natural material with your name or special message.
-To purchase a tree, fill out this form.
+Purchase one tree to be planted in your name for $30 and provide 50k meals over the next 40 years.

-- Make a donation!
-If you would like to learn more about the project.
-Please contact us at [email protected]
+Make a donation! if you have any questions about the project please email us at firstname.lastname@example.org

 How long does it take for a breadfruit tree to produce fruit?

 - It can take anywhere from 2 ½ years to 6 years for trees to first produce fruit, and generally, trees come into full production after 7-9 years.

 - When a breadfruit is mature (not yet soft and sweet) it tastes similar to a potato and can be used the same way!
 Ripe breadfruit (fruit at its soft and sweet stage), can taste like a yam and when overripe, a ripe banana.

 How can breadfruit be eaten in Guinea?

 - Breadfruit is similar to many common staple foods in Guinea like Yoka (cassava), bode (taro), Wori (sweet potato), fondengy or Fonio (native millet grain).
 It can easily be added to traditional stews and sauces.
 It can also be made into other foods like fufu, roasted on a fire, fried into chips, or processed into flour and made into baked goods like bread.
 The possibilities of how to eat breadfruit are endless!